Below is current news from MR Capital Advisors.

 We are thrilled to announce that Bob Mayer, President of M R Capital Advisors, will become President of KCRAR Commercial in 2016.

-Being an adjunct professor at Park University, former Vice President of GMAC Commercial Mortgage, former Chairman of the Kansas City Tax Increment Finance Commission, Mr. Mayer has over 30 years of extensive experience in economic development analysis, tax incentives, private loan placement and real estate development.
+Being an adjunct professor at University of Missouri-Kansas City, former Vice President of GMAC Commercial Mortgage, former Chairman of the Kansas City Tax Increment Finance Commission, Mr. Mayer has over 35 years of extensive experience in economic development analysis, tax incentives, private loan placement and real estate development.

 Developers ready to roll on $100M Federal Reserve hotel project